Snowflake-Labs/sfguide-financial-asset-management/README.md

     Run Script 30: Populates the trade table.
 Creates Window Function Views for cash & PnL

 ### Optional Setting:
-In the first few lines of script 30, you can set the variable *limit_trader = x* It's default is set to 1000 traders to populate in the trader table which when multplied by ten years of daily trades will create 2.1 billion trades.
+In the first few lines of script 30, you can set the variable *limit_trader = x*.

+It's default is set to 1000 traders to populate in the trader table which when multplied by ten years of daily trades will create 2.1 billion trades.
 So you can create 6 billion or more trades for stress-testing and this is the relationship:

 limit_trader  | Trades generated | Script 30 Run-time with xxlarge compute